-After the first performance in 1989, a child walked up to Mr Sanjoy Roy and said, "Bhaiya, pehle to main sochta tha ki koi humari baat sunte nahin hain, aur ab maine dekha ki itne bade bade log baith ke auditorium mein humari baat sun rahe hain.
+After the first performance in 1989, a child walked up to Mr. Sanjoy Roy and said, "Bhaiya, pehle to main sochta tha ki koi humari baat sunte nahin hain, aur ab maine dekha ki itne bade bade log baith ke auditorium mein humari baat sun rahe hain.
 Main to kabhi socha bhi nahin ki ye mumkin ho sakta hai."
 (Brother, I used to think that nobody listens to us, but today I saw so many important people sitting in the auditorium, listening to us.
-I never thought it was possible).
+I never thought it was possible!).

 Through the experience of performing arts, SBT has successfully instilled this sense of self-confidence and dignity, which is otherwise amiss in the lives of these children.
 Believing in the latent talent of every child, performing arts are used as the springboard to enable the journey of reflection, expression, and empowerment.

-Around the time in the mid-1980s, Theatre Action Group (TAG) began working with street children.
+Around the time in the mid-1980s, the Theatre Action Group (TAG) began working with street children.
 What started as a simple act of interacting with street children transformed into a cause-driven process to give the children safer and holistic opportunities.

 It is amazing to realise how effective these endeavours are.
-"Art has always been a fundamental at Salaam Baalak, whether visual, performance or cinematic," says Mr Roy.
+"Art has always been a fundamental at Salaam Baalak, whether visual, performance or cinematic," says Mr. Roy.
 There are numerous stories of children responding to the arts in miraculous ways, including wishing to go back home, abandoning drugs, making friends, getting encouraged to discuss their lives, finding their homes, and most of the times, finding themselves.
 The 'catharsis' happens here on different levels.
-Many of the children have gone on to become successful choreographers, photographers, puppeteers, actors, and their capacity to earn money as well as respect in the society as artists is great.
-Also, the exposure that the children get through the art is immense; they travel the world and learn so much about art and life.
+Many of the children have gone on to become successful choreographers, photographers, puppeteers, and actors, and their capacity to earn money as well as respect in society as artists is great.
+Also, the exposure that the children get through art is immense; they travel the world and learn so much about art and life.